10 Best Arm Workouts To Build More Muscle

 • Standing shoulder width apart, fully contract your arms all the way to your shoulders and curl the EZ bar, and lower down the bar slowly with control, keeping your elbows tucked at your sides.

-4. Dumbbell W Curl
+4. Dumbbell Elevator Curl

 5. Twisting Dumbbell Curl